hieutranss/hieutranCS.github.io/WeatherDemo/README.md

 The project used JavaScript.<br>
 Used express to write handlers for requests with different HTTPs at different URL paths.<br>
 Used ejs as a template to generate HTML markup with plain JavaScript.<br>
-Used request to get data from https://openweathermap.org/api and then render the requested data to ejs, and display it.
+Used request to get data from https://openweathermap.org/api and then render the requested data to ejs, and display it.<br>
+Since replit.com will not keep the project running constantly, I use uptimerobot.com to keep the project alive for testing purposes.
 </p>